sarahfeng02/tree-diffusion-behav/README.md

 ## Running the code

-To run the code on a local machine, downloading the repository and follow these steps:
+To set up automatically:

 1. Download this repository.
+2. Using CLI, run `startup.sh.`

+To set up manually:

+1. Download this repository.
 2. Go to [the Box folder](https://yale.box.com/v/cncl-comp-inf-assets) and download the directory.
 Name it `assets` and move it into this repository.
-3. On the command line, use `cd` to get to the directory so that you are currently inside of `tree-diffusion-behav`.
+3. Using CLI, use `cd` to get to the directory so that you are currently inside of `tree-diffusion-behav`.
 4. Run `npm run build`.
 5. Run `npm start`.
 6. You can then access the experiment via the link that the terminal will give you on your browser.